William Alley: Life

 The revenues of the see and of his chapter had of late been lamentably reduced.
 But the rectory of Honiton was given to the bishop towards the better maintenance of his rank; and in its parochial church, and even in the rectory-house, he held several ordinations "in Rectoria - in domo Domini Episcopi apud Honyton", as we learn from his registers.
 Owing to the impoverished state of the finances of his dean and chapter, with the unanimous consent of its members, and under the royal authority, he diminished the number of the canons of the cathedral from twenty-four to nine.
 His statute for this purpose is dated 22 February 1561.
 Attempts were made at subsequent periods to set aside this ordinance, which conferred the power and emoluments on the favoured nine, to the exclusion of the other fifteen.
 It proved useless, however, to combat a practice which had been legalised by time and authority.

-After governing the diocese for about nine and a half years, he died, according to his epitaph, on 15 April 1570, aged 60, and was buried in the choir of his cathedral.
+As A.L.
+Rouse observed, the bishop was “ a good servant of the state, rather overmuch given to the pleasures of nepotism.
+In 1561, he had his son, Roger, presented to the living of St. Ervan, which was in the gift of the bishop; the next year the lad - he was still only a scholar at the university - was made archdeacon of Cornwall...In 1569, he was given the living of Goran, his brother Matthew that of Talland".
+Roger Alley was ordained a priest in 1566, at age 21.
+He subsequent appointments included Prebendary of Exeter Cathedral (1568-74), and Vicar in Otterton, Devon (1568-90).
+Following the bishop’s death in 1570, his successor deprived Roger of his archdeaconry.
+Bishop Alley also bestowed several benefices on his stepson, Christopher Bodleigh, including ordination as deacon (1561) and priest (1562), and the livings of Newton St Cyres (1561), Upton Hellions (1563), Harberton (1565), and Whitstone (1569).

+Bishop Alley was buried in the choir of Exeter Cathedral, his epitaph stating he died on 15 April 1570, the generally accepted date.
+However, there is contradictory evidence: his will was probated on 12 April 1570, three days before the ostensible date of death; and the CCEd database gives the date of death as 15 March 1571.